<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[qlandkarte]]></category>

-<guid isPermaLink="false">http://openmtbmap.org/?p=503</guid>
+<guid isPermaLink="false">https://openmtbmap.org/?p=503</guid>

-<description><![CDATA[ Openmtbmap gives you the best free openstreetmap (OSM) maps to download for your garmin outdoor gps.
+<description><![CDATA[OpenMTBMap gives you the best free openstreetmap (OSM) maps to download for your garmin outdoor gps.
 Best for your mountainbike (mtb), bicycle, or hiking. [...]]]></description>

-<p><strong>Welcome to <a href="http://openmtbmap.org">Openmtbmap.org</a> </strong>- Get the most popular maps for mountainbiking worldwide!
+<p><strong>Welcome to <a href="https://openmtbmap.org">OpenMTBMap.org</a> </strong>- Get the most popular maps for mountainbiking worldwide!
 Over 4000 users daily come here to get informed Get maps that guide you over the best trails, instead of getting lost.
-So here is why you should trust Openmtbmaps:</p>
+So here is why you should trust OpenMTBMaps:</p>

 <ul>